The mission of the Orono Public Library brings people, ideas and knowledge together to inspire lifelong learning and strengthen community.

 The Orono Public Library strives to create an environment that is safe and comfortable for all.

 Smoking is not allowed in any area of the library facility.
-Smoking is only allowed outdoors, at least 20 feet from the library facility, campus and the Orono Village Green. (as per Town of Orono Ordinance Sec.
-28-95)
+Smoking is only allowed outdoors, at least 20 feet from the library facility and the Orono Village Green. (as per Town of Orono Ordinances Sec.
+28-95 and Sec 26-30).

 Recognizing that some people are sensitive to fragrances, staff and patrons are asked to minimize the use of scented products when visiting the library.